 Whether you’re old or young, it’s important to know the symptoms of presbyopia.
 Knowing how to spot presbyopia will help you avoid prolonged headaches and eyestrain.
 The sooner you spot it, the sooner you can start treating it.

-- Difficulty focusing on reading material at arm’s length
+- Focusing on reading material at arm’s length

-- Difficulty making out objects in front of you
+- Making out objects in front of you

 Though there’s no guarantee any of these symptoms are presbyopia, it’s best to make an appointment with your eye doctor.
 Your doctor will be able to perform a dilated eye exam.